qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 settings).
 It creates profiles inside a ``{path}\profiles`` folder, which includes settings, installed plugins, processing models and scripts, and so on.

-This option allows users to, for instance, carry all your plugins and settings in a flash drive, or, for example, share the settings between different computers using a file sharing service.
+This option allows you to, for instance, carry all your plugins and settings in a flash drive, or, for example, share the settings between different computers using a file sharing service.